Reciprocity maps with restricted ramification: Continuous cohomology

 \section{Continuous cohomology}

 In this appendix, we study the continuous cohomology of a profinite group $G$ with coefficients in topological $\La\ps{G}$-modules for a profinite ring $\La$.
 We want to view such cohomology groups themselves as topological $\La$-modules.
-It seems probable that many of the non-cited results are not new, but we have not found convenient references.
+As we have not found convenient references for the results we shall need, we list them here, leaving the proofs to the reader.